peterszerzo/elm-gameroom/README.md

 ## Making your own game

-To create a simple trivia game, all you need is yay'much:
+To create a simple trivia game, all you need is yay'much (head to the [The Capitalist](/examples/the-capitalist/Main.elm) for a version that is a bit longer and broken down):

 ```elm
 module Main exposing (..)